Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

+where $\mathbf{\Phi}_j=\mathbf{\Phi}(\tau_j+T_j,\tau_{j})$ is the state-transition matrix (STM) over the $j$-th trajectory segment, and empty entries are zero.
+The STM is retrieved by integrating the HFEM dynamics in Eq.~\eqref{eq:HFEM_eom}, after linearization.
+This standard, \textit{variational} approach is preferred over a numerical alternative (e.g., via finite differences) due to the inherent sensitivity of the dynamics at play.
+Despite the fact that $\mathbf{J}_k$ is exact, the linear approximation behind Eq.~\eqref{eq:F_approx} motivates the use of multiple-shooting approaches over single-shooting alternatives, since subdivision of long trajectories into shorter segments improves the validity of this approximation.
+Note that $\mathbf{J}_k$ is always full row-rank.

 The solution of each convex optimization problem, under the approximation in Eq.~\eqref{eq:F_approx}, yields the optimal step $\Delta \mathbf{X}_k^*$ that updates the set of design variables from the previous iteration, i.e. $\mathbf{X}_{k+1} = \mathbf{X}_k + \Delta \mathbf{X}_k^*$.
-Note that, if $\norm{\mathbf{F}(\mathbf{X})}^2$ were the sole contribution to the objective function of the optimization problem, then this step guarantees, by definition, that its approximate value is non-increasing, i.e.
+In this sense, note that in a least-squares formulation where $\norm{\mathbf{F}(\mathbf{X})}^2$ is the sole contribution to the objective function of the optimization problem, such as in Eq.~\eqref{eq:prox_const_prob}, the optimal step guarantees, by definition, that its approximate value is non-increasing, i.e.

 In addition, if the linear approximation is accurate, or $\Delta \mathbf{X}_k^*$ is sufficiently small, this effect is reflected in the original function, i.e.